drivera123/LDRS500/light-from-many-lamps.md

 **Responses to Light from Many Lamps**

 This is an assignment the carries on throughout the course and accounts for 20% of the final grade.
 See the schedule below for the reading and the due date for each post.

 Obtain a copy of:
 Watson, L.E. \(1951\). _Light from Many Lamps_.
 New York: Simon and Schuster. \*Available from Amazon in new editions.

-Due end of week 2: Choose any story from **part one or two of the anthology**, read and savour its message and prose. \(Don't worry about critically analysing it).
+Due end of week 2: Choose any story from **part one or two of the anthology**, read and savour its message and prose. \(Don't worry about critically analysing it\).
 Write a 2-3 paragraph response in your blog that:

 1. identifies the leadership lesson the reading tells;
 2. explains its impact/relevance to _your life and practice_ of leadership in your context

 Before you publish your post, make sure you add it to the category 'LDRS500' and tag it with ‘Light from Many Lamps’.

-In the week following submission, review some of your colleauges blogs and respond to two.
+In the week following submission, review some of your colleagues' blogs and respond to two.

 For the remaining posts in the assignment, respond to the same points for content indicated below:

 * Due end of week 4:  **part three or four of the anthology**.